 Sage Natural Gas Meter

 Compared to other flow measurement technologies, the Sage Thermal Flow Meter obtains mass flow measurement without the need for temperature and pressure correction.
-The Sage meters provide excellent rangeability, outstanding low flow sensitivity, and do not have any pressure loss.
+The Sage meters provide excellent rangeability, outstanding low flow sensitivity, and no pressure loss.
 Also, the insertion probe is easy to install directly into the pipe.
 Other flowmeter types may require increased installation costs to reduce the pipe size when retrofitting existing equipment.

 When working in a hazardous area, note that the equipment must have appropriate agency approvals.